cannawen/discord-moderator/README.md

 - `Start/End stream` manages state of [Canna's twitch stream](https://www.twitch.tv/cannadota)
   - Moves users to `mode: streaming` voice channel when appropriate
   - Also controllable with `/startstream` or `/endstream` commands
+  - Canna's `Disconnect/See you later nerds` voice command also stops stream
 - Plays twitch messages as text-to-speech over discord

 # Other